opalmedapps/opal-db-management/README.md

 Alembic inserts the version identifier tag of the latest migration file into the `alembic_version` table in the database to keep track of the database state.
 Be sure not to manually delete or otherwise edit that table.
 Note: When interacting with `alembic` you need to provide the database you want to run commands on using the `--name` argument.
 For example, `alembic --name opaldb current`.

 To go to the latest version for the database, simply run `alembic --name <dbname> </dbname>upgrade head` (prefixing the command with `docker compose run --rm...` as shown above).
-You can alterantively just pause the existing db-docker containers, then re-run them with the regular command `docker compose up`.
+You can alternatively just pause the existing db-docker containers, then re-run them with the regular command `docker compose up`.
 Alembic will remember its previous revision number using the `alembic_version` table in OpalDB and it will see that there is a new 'head' revision that needs to be run.

 #### Informational only: Inserting new test data